Operation Firewood: Battle

 The attack occurred on 31 October 1987.
 The PLAN base, set in a densely wooded area, was attacked from the west by special forces ("recce's") and paratroopers ("Parabats") of the SADF, while 101 Battalion covered the base from north, east and south, the direction PLAN forces were expected to flee.
 The fighting was said to be intense lasting seven hours with PLAN putting up a fight against the SADF.
 The base was not successfully taken by the SADF forces, who withdrew when PLAN reinforcements were understood to be on their way.

 Aftermath

-The South African forces are said to have incurred 12 killed and 47 wounded, while other sources say it was as high as 19 killed and 64 wounded.
+The South African forces are said to have incurred 15 killed and 65 wounded, while other sources say it was as high as 19 killed and 64 wounded.
 On the SWAPO side, the casualties were said to be high too with at least 150 PLAN soldiers killed.
 Honoris Crux medals were awarded to five 101 Battalion members for gallantry in action.

+Analysis

+Operation Firewood occurred concurrently with the Battle of Cuito Cuanavale and has been largely overlooked by modern South African military scholars.
+The operation was notable both for the relatively high casualties suffered by the SADF and for the fact that it marked the last time that a major South African cross border operation was undertaken against a SWAPO-dominated formation.
+Despite inflicting heavy casualties against the defenders, the South Africans were also unable to achieve their primary objective of neutralising the SWAPO base.

+In the aftermath of the engagement, the SADF conducted an internal evaluation of Operation Firewood in preparation for potential future cross-border raids.
+The review identified a number of shortcomings with the operational plan and included criticism of the utilisation of relatively soft-skinned Casspirs against defenders armed with anti-tank weaponry.